Now, the major problem was how to transport the workers to their job site.

 The river flooded every spring until the Dreher Shoals (Lake Murray) Dam was built.

-However, it is agreed that is was either Adam Shull or John Witt.
-There is no disagreement as to who is the most remembered mayor.
+The first Mayor of Brookland was John Witt.
 Mr. Lemuel Hall was elected as mayor in 1921 along with Mr. Johnny Hilton as town treasurer.
 Mr. Hall ran the town on only a 10 mill tax levy.
-Salaries were small.
+The salaries were small.
 Councilmen received a respectable $25 per year, the new water supervisor $60, and the mayor and treasurer $125 each.
 Lemuel Hall can long be remembered for his uncanny tactics in catching bootleggers transporting illegal whiskey across the river to Columbia.
 With only one town policeman and himself, he would block the Guignard Bridge and pin the culprit.
 Revenues from these arrests would range from $100 to a hefty $200 per offender.
 Mr. Hall is also credited with bringing the first water system to Brookland.

-As Columbia progressed, Brookland or as it was finally named, West Columbia, felt the need to expand as well.
-In present day, the City provides a full range of municipal services including police and fire protection, street and sanitation services, recreational activities, planning and zoning and water and sewer services.
+As Columbia progressed, Brookland, or as it was finally named, West Columbia, felt the need to expand as well.
+In the present day, the City provides a full range of municipal services including police and fire protection, street and sanitation services, recreational activities, planning and zoning, and water and sewer services.
 In all respects, West Columbia is a city with a history and a future.